utopia-foss/dantro/doc/data_structures/groups/psp.rst

 .. _data_structures_psp_group:

-The :py:class:`~dantro.groups.pspgrp.ParamSpaceGroup`
+The :py:class:`~dantro.groups.psp.ParamSpaceGroup`
 =====================================================
-The :py:mod:`~dantro.groups.pspgrp.ParamSpaceGroup` is a group where each member is assumed to be a point in a multi-dimensional parameter space.
+The :py:mod:`~dantro.groups.psp.ParamSpaceGroup` is a group where each member is assumed to be a point in a multi-dimensional parameter space.

 For the representation of the parameter space, the ``paramspace`` package (see `here <https://pypi.org/project/paramspace/>`_) is used.
-Subsequently, a :py:class:`~dantro.groups.pspgrp.ParamSpaceGroup` is associated with a ``paramspace.ParamSpace`` object, which maps the members of the group to states in the parameter space.
+Subsequently, a :py:class:`~dantro.groups.psp.ParamSpaceGroup` is associated with a ``paramspace.ParamSpace`` object, which maps the members of the group to states in the parameter space.

-Each member of the group (i.e.: each state of the parameter space) is represented by a :py:class:`~dantro.groups.pspgrp.ParamSpaceStateGroup`, which ensures that the name of the group is a valid state name.
+Each member of the group (i.e.: each state of the parameter space) is represented by a :py:class:`~dantro.groups.psp.ParamSpaceStateGroup`, which ensures that the name of the group is a valid state name.

 .. contents::
     :local: